To make or change an appointment:

 Read more about our services below:

-If you are experiencing a mental health crisis, please call us (413-542-2354) or come visit in person.
+If you are experiencing a mental health crisis, please call us (413-542-2354).
 We will see you immediately or as soon as possible.
-If our office is closed, you will be able to speak with a licensed mental health counselor by phone.
-If you or someone you know is in immediate danger, call 9-1-1 or ACPD (413-542-2111).
+If you call after-hours, you will be able to speak with a mental health counselor by phone.
+If you or someone you know is in immediate danger, call 9-1-1 or ACPD (413-542-2111) for on-campus emergencies.

-Urgent same-day appointments are available most mornings and afternoons during business hours.
+If your concerns can wait a few hours, same-day urgent-care appointments are available most mornings and afternoons during business hours.
 Please call ahead to make an appointment and request urgent care.
 Depending on schedule availability, sessions may last between 20-45 minutes.

-Individual counseling provides you with the opportunity to work one-on-one with a counselor.
-Areas often addressed in counseling include feelings of anxiety or depression, managing stress, coping with difficult relationships, understanding identity, improving self-esteem, recovering from trauma, and improving your social and academic functioning, to name just a few.
-Our goal is to provide an open, supportive and confidential environment for you to address the issues that are most important to you.
+We off brief, individual counseling that allows students to work one-on-one with a counselor.
+Common concerns include feelings of anxiety or depression, managing stress, academic performance, coping with difficult relationships, overcoming shyness or social anxiety, understanding identity, improving self-esteem, recovering from trauma, perfectionism, and developing resilience.
+Our goal is to provide an open, supportive, and confidential environment for you to address the issues that are most important to you.

 Our Clinical Case Manager serves to help connect students and families to treatment and support resources outside of campus.
 Referral services include finding a mental health therapist off-campus, locating specialized treatment (e.g. trauma, eating disorders, substance use, etc.), and connecting with resources in one's home community away from campus.
 Case management also partners with college staff (including the Office of Student Affairs) and treatment providers to promote the success of students either considering a medical leave from the College or returning from a leave.
 To request a meeting with the Clinical Case Manager, please call our front office.